Drink Water and Find Food

 a parasite that causes serious intestinal illness in humans.

-- Boiling is the best way to purify water.
+- Boiling is an effective way to disinfect water.

-- Chemical purifiers, such as iodide or chlorine and filter systems, can be used; but some may not be satisfactory.
+- Chemical purifiers, such as dioxide tablets or chlorine, can be used; but some may not be satisfactory.

 - In northern climates, don't eat snow because it can drop your core body temperature.
 Pack the snow into your canteen or water bottle, and then melt it by setting it close to the fire.
 Be careful not to melt your water bottle.